tegstroem/feed-app/README.md

 - img-container

 # function-names
--RenderFeed() - fetch the feed images
+-FetchPages()- fetching all pages
-- swipe right addeventlistener
+-RenderImages() - fetch the images for each page -Swipe-right-addeventlistener
-- Swipe Left addeventlistener
+-Swipe- Left- addeventlistener
 - Save an image addeventlistener
 - heartBtn - Like icon addeventlistener
 - Art description